escotoj/TechBlogMVC/README.md

 ## TODO
+blog.handlebar not applying css
+POST route on homePage.js LN80, 500 error, empty object
+for the comments - need to make it so that they display.

 update blog route not working
-need to render a module that has title and body to update. for the comments - need to make it so that they display. delete button only to display for blogger comments to display in the single blog page.
+need to render a module that has title and body to update.

+delete button only to display for blogger comments to display in the single blog page.